modularml/mojo/stdlib/docs/faq.md

-# Frequently Asked Questions
+# Frequently asked questions

 A lot of questions about Mojo as a whole can be answered on the [FAQ on our website](https://docs.modular.com/mojo/faq).
-This document is specifically focused on the Standard Library with contributors in mind.
+This document is specifically focused on the standard library with contributors in mind.

-## Standard Library
+## Mojo standard library

-### Contributing & Development
+### Contributing & development

 #### 1. What platforms does Mojo support?